ibogicevic/SCADinspect/spec/Conventions.md

 The project will be developed according to the Google Java Styleguide, that can be found [here](https://google.github.io/styleguide/javaguide.html).

+Styleguide files for all common IDEs can be found [here](https://github.com/google/styleguide).

 ## Branching

 Each change to the code of the project will not be done in the master branch.
 If a new feature is implemented or a bug is fixed a new branch has to be created.
 After the implementation or the fix is completed and tested, the development branch can be merged with a pull request.